volodymyrhudyma/blog/content/blog/2020-09-26-the-most-important-things-you-should-know-about-algorithms.md

 * **Heap Sort**
 * **Quick Sort**

-## Big O notation
+## Big O notation with examples

-In the previous sections we were talking a bit about space complexity, but do we really understand what does `O(...)` mean?
+In the previous sections we have talked a little about space complexity, but do we really understand what does `O(...)` mean?

 It is called **Big O notation**.

-In computer science, it is used to describe required execution time or space used by an algorithm.
+In computer science, it is used to describe the required execution time or the space used by an algorithm.

 The best way to understand this concept is to look at some examples.